 Bodega Magazine calls themselves a literary cornerstore.
 They publish prose (fiction and nonfiction up to 3000 words) and poetry (up to 5 poems in a single document), the first Monday of every month.
 Currently accepting submissions.

 16. Midway Journal

 Midway Journal is an online literary journal named after the midway point between St. Paul and Minneapolis.
 The journal is not a themed journal but it does have specifics they are looking for in each writing category.
 They accept 3-5 poems, 1 fiction prose, 2 flash fiction and 1 creative nonfiction.
-Midway journal also hosts a literary contest called the Monstrosities of the Midway.
-The deadline for the contest is June 30th and they are currently accepting submissions for the journal.
+Midway journal also hosts a literary contest called -1000 Below: Flash Prose and Poetry Contest.
+The deadline for the contest is May 31st and they are currently accepting submissions for the journal.